prometheus/client_python/README.md

   pass
 ```

-**Summary support is incomplete**.
 The python client doesn't store or expose quantile information at this time.

 ### Histogram